-Independent auditor's report to the members of the London Borough of Hackney on the pension fund financial statements published with the Pension Fund Annual Report
+Independent auditor's report to the members of the London Borough of Hackney on the pension fund financial statements published with the Pension Fund Annual Report and Accounts

-We have examined the pension fund financial statements for the year ended 31 March 2015 on pages 53 to 86.
+We have examined the pension fund financial statements for the year ended 31 March 2016 on pages 53 to 86.

-Respective responsibilities of the Corporate Director of Finance and Resources and the auditor
+Respective responsibilities of the Chief Financial Officer (Group Director of Finance & Corporate Resources) and auditor

-As explained more fully in the Statement of Responsibilities, the Corporate Director of Finance and Resources is responsible for the preparation of the pension fund financial statements in accordance with applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.
+As explained more fully in the Statement of the Chief Financial Officer's Responsibilities, the Chief Financial Officer is responsible for the preparation of the pension fund financial statements in accordance with applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.

-Our responsibility is to report to you our opinion on the consistency of the pension fund financial statements included in the Pension Fund Annual Report with the pension fund financial statements included in the annual published statement of accounts of the London Borough of Hackney, and their compliance with applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.
+Our responsibility is to report to you our opinion on the consistency of the pension fund financial statements included in the Pension Fund Annual Report and Accounts with the pension fund financial statements included in the annual published statement of accounts of the London Borough of Hackney, and their compliance with applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.

-In addition, we read the information given in the Pension Fund Annual Report to identify material inconsistencies with the pension fund financial statements.
+In addition, we read the information given in the Pension Fund Annual Report and Accounts to identify material inconsistencies with the pension fund financial statements.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.